Jason Borges

 The map below shows the regions (red underlines) and a common route for visiting them (blue line).
 If you visited all seven extensions, you would have an exhausting 18-day trip.
 There is so much to see, so you have to pick what interests you.
 Most groups are 8-10 days, so visit Asia Minor plus 2-3 other regions.
 You don’t have to travel by land between contiguous regions.
 There are direct flights from Istanbul and all the regions, and from Antalya direct to Smyrna, Cappadocia (Kayseri), and Cilicia.

-Planning a Personal Trip To Turkey
+Planning a Personal Itinerary In Turkey

 Personal trips are different than group tours because you want more time to explore and experience the local scene.
 If you follow a tour itinerary, you will exhaust yourself with driving and spend all your time on the road.
 For a personal trip to Turkey, plan your time according to the country’s seven very different regions.
 You could blitz through a region in two to three days, but I suggest spending at least five to seven days in each one.
 So if you have two weeks, pick the two (maybe three) regions that suit your interests.